fscorrupt/awesome-stars/README.md

 ## JavaScript

+- [Clooos/Bubble-Card](https://github.com/Clooos/Bubble-Card) - Bubble Card is a minimalist card collection for Home Assistant with a nice pop-up touch.
+- [ShaneIsrael/fireshare](https://github.com/ShaneIsrael/fireshare) - Self host your media and share with unique links
 - [CCOSTAN/Home-AssistantConfig](https://github.com/CCOSTAN/Home-AssistantConfig) - :house: Home Assistant configuration & Documentation for my Smart House.
 Write-ups, videos, part lists, and links throughout.
 Be sure to :star: it.
 Updated FREQUENTLY!
 - [MobSF/Mobile-Security-Framework-MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF) - Mobile Security Framework (MobSF) is an automated, all-in-one mobile application (Android/iOS/Windows) pen-testing, malware analysis and security assessment framework capable of performing static and
 - [bgstaal/multipleWindow3dScene](https://github.com/bgstaal/multipleWindow3dScene) - A quick example of how one can "synchronize" a 3d scene across multiple windows using three.js and localStorage